ucam-department-of-psychiatry/crate/docs/source/installation/installation.rst

 FUTURE PLANS: use Python 3.5, which supports Visual C++ 14.0 [#vs2015]_.
 At present the necessary dependencies do not work cleanly.

+.. todo:: fix these docs now we are using Python 3.6+

 Fast MurmurHash3